grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "Fewer than ten nautical miles."

 "Shit.
 Ah fucking well.
 Up we go boys!
-Hemi, want to let some air into the main ballast?"
+Hemi, want to let some air into my girl?"

 A few minutes later a loud hiss pushed through the boat as Hemi opened up the compressed air into the main ballast tanks.
-The _Prospect_ rose slowly up until it bobbed with its deck awash at the surface.
+The _Prospect_ rose slowly until it bobbed with its deck awash at the surface.

 [//]: # (### They run diesels on the surface, with the bilge pumps --- noisily)

 Percy popped the hatch and climbed up to the bridge under a still-dark sky that was just beginning to lighten in the east.
 The oily water remained black around them, and bits of floating refuse and wood lay across the deck and in the water, but there were distinctly fewer of the large shadowed ship hulls in the dimly visible sea.

-In the pre-dawn light Percy scanned around with a pair of binoculars, and not seeing anything of note on the first pass, she circled around the horizon a second time.
+In the pre-dawn light Percy scanned around with a pair of binoculars.
+Not seeing anything of note on the first pass, she circled around the horizon a second time.
 There was nothing out there to see except the gray gradient field of the sky meeting the black field of the water.

 She called below and a minute later came the familiar whine of the compressed air turning over the diesels.
 The engines fired and a chugging black smoke rose above the sail behind her.
 As the big diesels spun their turbines, she could almost feel the power flooding back into all the systems of her boat that depended on it.

-The _Prospect_ picked up speed, and the low-pressure air system soon had pumped enough into the ballast tanks to fully surface the boat, stranding big chunks of refuse on the now-dry deck.
+The _Prospect_ picked up speed, and the low-pressure air system soon had pumped enough into the ballast tanks to fully surface the boat, stranding pieces of refuse on the now-dry deck.

 Percy put Bastian in the lookout ring and had Hemi take over at the controls of the boat.
-She piloted herself, constantly scanning ahead of them, and sometimes yelling a small course correction down to Hemi.
+She piloted herself, constantly scanning ahead, and sometimes yelling a small course correction down to Hemi.

 In half an hour the eastern sky they moved towards had lightened but the western sky behind still pursued them with a dense blackness.
 With no crew to listen to sonar, they had no chance of hearing the torpedo that slipped into the water.
 They did not know it was there until the percussive sound of an explosion caught Percy and Bastian in the back of their heads.
-They spun around to find the source, and a glowing ball of orange was lifting slowly up from the surface a few miles back, a central point of sparkling and glowing light that reflected in the oily sheen and the shadowed chunks of refuse.
+They spun around to find the source, and a glowing ball of orange was lifting slowly up from the surface a few miles back, a central point of sparkling light that reflected in the oily sheen and the shadowed chunks of refuse.

 "Fuck," said Bastian quietly.